 Once a year, the Board of Statutory Auditors checks that its members still hold the independence requirements pursuant to art.
 148, subsection 3, of the CLF and those laid down in the Corporate Governance Code, as well as whether, as a whole they possess expertise in the sector in which the Company operates, pursuant to Legislative Decree no. 39/2010.
-Ultimately, these audits were concluded by the Board of Statutory Auditors at its meeting of 12 February 2024.
-The Board of Statutory Auditors carried out the self-assessment process with the support of the consulting firm Crisci & Partners and finalised its report on 28 February 2024.
-The Board of Statutory Auditors reported to the Board of Directors in the meeting of 7 March 2024 on the outcome of the self-assessment process, which is markedly positive, in terms of qualitative and quantitative profile and effective functioning, thanks to clear operational balances and a strong cohesion and team spirit, which is constantly evident in the effective methods of dialogue between its members.
+Ultimately, these audits were concluded by the Board of Statutory Auditors at its meeting of 6 February 2025.
+The Board of Statutory Auditors carried out a self-assessment process, availing of the consulting firm Crisci & Partners, and finalised its report on 14 February 2025.
+The Board of Statutory Auditors reported to the Board of Directors at the meeting on 4 March 2025 on the outcome of the self-assessment process, which is markedly positive.
+The strengths are: strong cohesion and a significant team spirit; professionalism, skills and many years of experience on Boards, including those of listed companies; strong commitment, both quantitative (time dedicated) and qualitative (analysis and preparation of matters discussed, constant pursuit of maximum independence of judgement) dedicated to the role.

 The quantitative and qualitative criteria for assessing the significance of commercial, financial or professional relationships, as well as significant additional remuneration beyond the fixed fees for the office and the amount envisaged for participation in board committees which could compromise independence, approved by the Board of Directors on 29 July 2021, apply to the Board of Statutory Auditors.
-See paragraph

-4.7 for more details.
+See paragraph 4.7 for more details.